molstar/molstar/docs/v6-architecture.md

 Enforce an acyclic package graph and no value-import cycles within packages.
 Type-only cycles inside a package are allowed; they must not conceal a package cycle.

+### 3.4 Headless plugin support

+Move `HeadlessPluginContext` and `HeadlessScreenshotHelper` from `mol-plugin` into `@molstar/plugin-headless`, under `packages/plugin-headless/`.
+This is a reusable Node library, separate from plugin-ui and command-line wrappers.
+It owns Node filesystem/output handling and headless setup, depending on plugin, graphics, and the lower layers it imports.
+Plugin, browser MVS runtime, and graphics must not depend back on it.

+Retain native-module injection for embedding applications.
+The headless package supplies the Node environment and external modules to the graphics backend; shared device/resource/capture contracts remain in graphics.
+Adapt screenshots to the [backend capture/readback design](v6-webgpu.md) as that boundary is extracted, rather than adding another renderer abstraction here.

+Keep MP4 integration in an explicit module of the MP4 extension, composed by the rendering CLI or embedding application.
+The base headless context must not import the encoder or register the extension automatically.
+Record migration of existing `getAnimation`/`saveAnimation` calls to the explicit integration.
+Image rendering and snapshot output should work without loading video support.

 ## 4. Workspace, imports, and dependencies

 ### 4.1 Layout